Growing Tropical Guavas In Phoenix Arizona

 Fertilizing and Growth Rate

 Guavas grow rapidly and are therefore heavy feeders.
-During the growing season, a guava can be fertilized every one to two months using a high nitrogen fertilizer.
+During the growing season, approximately April to October, a guava can be fertilized every 2 to 4 weeks using a high nitrogen fertilizer.
 They should not be fertilized during the cool time of the year when they are growing slowly.
-Guavas also should not be fertilized when the fruit is close to being ripe, because it will detract from the flavor of the fruit.
+I have found the fertilizers with a 5 to 1 nitrogen to phosphorus and potassium ratio work best, such as fish emulsion 5-1-1, and Miracle Grow 36-6-6.
+Bloom booster type fertilizers with high phosphorus and potassium ratio do not appear to promote blooming as one would hope, and instead seem to burn guavas.

 Propagation